 So make sure you’ve got that Form 300A posted at work and stay tuned for a follow-up article with some ideas about how you can use your Form 300A not only to notify employees about injuries and illnesses last year but also to create a safer, healthier workplace.

-Speaking of injuries and illnesses, feel free to download the FREE GUIDE TO INCIDENT INVESTIGATIONS below.
+Speaking of injuries and illnesses, feel free to download the FREE GUIDE TO OSHA REPORTING & RECORDKEEPING below.